Ryderjj89/rsvp-manager/README.md

 ## Authentication with Authentik

 This application is compatible with Authentik.
 Make sure to create a Proxy Provider for Forward auth (single application).
 To protect the admin & create routes, add the following configuration to your Nginx Proxy Manager config in the Advanced section.
-For other web server applications, see the Setup area in Authentik on the Provider page for this app and setup the routes accordingly:
+For other web server applications, see the Setup area in Authentik on the Provider page for this app and setup the routes accordingly.

 ```nginx
 # Protected routes